harry-joyce/PSTodoist/readme.md

 ﻿# PSTodoist
 ## About PSTodoist
- A powershell module that uses the Todoist V8 BETA api.
+ A powershell module that uses the Todoist REST V2 api.

  This module or author is NOT affiliated with TODOIST.